deafnv/shared-watchlist/README.md

-# Cytube Watchlist
+# Shared Watchlist

-Site to track watched anime.
+Site to track watched anime for multiple people.